City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## QR-code reading

-Qr-code check-in endpoint is open by default, and should be accessible without authentication.
+QR-code check-in endpoint is open by default, and should be accessible without authentication.
 This is due the removal of session-token when entering to QR-code screen, to prevent end-user to navigate to other parts of the application.

 ## Extra entries